 You may be eating, drinking, and even absorbing toxic levels of America’s number one pesticide every day—without realizing it.

-Glyphosate, the active ingredient in Roundup and one of the most widely used herbicides in the world has been at the center of heated debates for years.
+Glyphosate, long the active ingredient in professional and agricultural Roundup and one of the most widely used herbicides in the world, has been at the center of heated debates for years.
 While regulators and agribusinesses claim it is safe, growing research suggests otherwise.
 Studies link glyphosate exposure to serious health risks, including cancer, gut microbiome disruption, hormonal imbalances, and even neurotoxicity.

 Even more concerning?
-Glyphosate isn’t just in weed killers—it’s in our food, water, and even personal care products.
+Glyphosate isn’t just used in professional weed killers—it’s in our food, water, and even personal care products.

-In this article, we will expose the hidden health risks of glyphosate, reveal the everyday products it contaminates, and show you practical steps to protect yourself and your family from exposure.
+In this article, we will expose the hidden health risks of glyphosate, reveal the everyday products it can contaminate, and show you practical steps to protect yourself and your family from exposure.

 What Is Glyphosate?